Deadline: Oct. 29th, 2017 at 11.59pm

 What can I expect?

 - As a participant, you will work with the project team who will support the selected visual storytellers in creating photography pieces, videography pieces, and/or written works.

-- You will be compensated for producing one photo series, with a minimum of two images, or videos for This is Worldtown.
+- You will be compensated $250+ for producing visual content for This is Worldtown.

 - The works created by all participants will be showcased on www.thisisworldtown.com and select works will be exhibited during two events throughout the year.